 Vehicle Code in Minnesota

-Minnesota's Driver and Vehicle Services (DVS) provides a listing of the statutes that govern drivers and vehicles in the state.
-Other resources that provide rules, tips, and requirements for safe driving include Minnesota's driver handbook, and the DVS website.
+Minnesota's Driver and Vehicle Services (DVS) and the Minnesota legislature provide a listing of the statutes that govern drivers and vehicles in the state.
+Visit the Minnesota legislator website and select the transportation title of the current statutes.
+Other resources that provide rules, tips, and requirements for safe driving include Minnesota's driver handbook, and the Minnesota DVS website.

 As for the actual vehicle code for Minnesota, it is provided online under the following subjects: